|

 with perpendicular axis vectors of the same size and dimensions using circular

-simulates a spherical light source).
+and orient simulates a spherical light source).

 Orient has a few restrictions: